b0ngo/BeARAT/README.md

-# barat
+# BeARat
-Be a Rat!
+Be a RAT!

+Remote Access Tool as a client server model